-The American Porphyria Foundation was formed in 1982 when Executive Director Desiree Lyon joined with another individual whose family was affected by Porphyria to form a patient-run, expert-advised organization that would educate doctors and the general public about Porphyria, raise funds for research, and advocate for better policy and patient care.
+The American Porphyria Foundation was formed in 1982 when APF Executive Director, Desiree Lyon, met APF President, James Young.
+Desiree suffered from AIP as did James's wife Susie.
+Both James and Desiree believed that a patient-run, expert-advised porphyria advocacy organization was needed.
+They envisioned an organization that put PATIENTS FIRST and would educate patients, doctors and the general public about Porphyria, raise funds for research, and advocate for better policy and patient care.

-One of the APF’s earliest efforts was joining with other rare disease advocates to form the National Organization for Rare Disorders (NORD), and testifying before Congress in the same year in support of the 1983 Orphan Drug Act (ODA).
-Panhematin® , which remains the only specific treatment for acute Porphyria available in the United States, was the first drug to be approved under the ODA.
+One of the APF’s earliest efforts was joining with other rare disease advocates to form the National Organization for Rare Disorders (NORD), and testifying before Congress in the same year in support of the FDA approval of the 1983 Orphan Drug Act (ODA).
+Desiree was not only one of the pioneers of the ODA, she also spearheaded the FDA approval for Panhematin® , the treatment for acute Porphyria , to be available in the United States and to be adopted as the first drug to be approved under the ODA.

 Since then, we have published materials on all the Porphyrias for a patient audience; developed a comprehensive website and the educational DVD Porphyria Live; educated doctors at medical conferences, and through mailings and in-hospital seminars; helped thousands of Porphyria patients in the U.S. and internationally find their way to diagnosis and treatment; served as liaison between the patient/primary care and research communities; and continually sought funds to improve research and training, diagnosis and care for the Porphyrias.